ahabdeveloper/Unity-Hyerarchy-Cleaner/README.md

 5. Use the **"STEP 2.
 Organize Empty Meshes"** button to move empty meshes.
 6. Delete the object holding all the 0-vertex meshes.

-The script automatically resets the boolean flags after performing the respective operations.